By Roger Annis, published in A Socialist In Canada, August 27, 2018

 Two recent articles providing interpretations of ‘socialism’ illustrate the weaknesses of present-day socialist theory, as examined in the above essay.
 Neither article takes account of the global warming emergency nor rising imperialist war and militarism.
 You can read them here: What is democratic socialism?, by Neal Meyer, in Jacobin, Aug 20, 2018; and What do socialists mean by socialism?, by Todd Chretien, Socialist Worker.org, Aug 28, 2018.

-A new article by UK ecology writer Simon Pirani argues that “unsustainable fossil fuel use” by capitalist society is the fundamental ill facing contemporary society.
-He expounds his views in favour of switching to ‘alternative energies’ in his just-published book The Truth About The Fight Against Fossil Fuels (Pluto Press).
-See my May 15, 2018 essay: Andreas Malm’s ‘Fossil Capital’ unearths the origin of capitalism’s attachment to fossil fuels but finishes with the shallow outlook of ecosocialism.
+A recent article by UK ecology writer Simon Pirani on his Pluto Press blog (undated, but appearing in Sept 2018) argues that “unsustainable fossil fuel use” by capitalist society is the fundamental ill facing contemporary society.
+The article concludes with this hefty abstraction: “Today, the consequences of unsustainable fossil fuel use – above all, its role in global warming – are known to us all.
+There are no simple formulae for the transition away from fossil fuel.
+Answers must be sought outside the discourse around the international climate negotiations.
+These answers must take account of the way that technological systems are embedded in social and economic systems, and point to ways to transform all of them.”
+His views in favour of switching to ‘alternative energies’ are elaborated in his just-published book The Truth About The Fight Against Fossil Fuels (Pluto Press).
+My argument against citing fossil fuel use as the principal evil of capitalism is contained in this May 15, 2018 essay: Andreas Malm’s ‘Fossil Capital’ unearths the origin of capitalism’s attachment to fossil fuels but finishes with the shallow outlook of ecosocialism.

 Socialism is a path of societal transformation.
 It is shaped and propelled by the class and national struggles of the exploited classes striving for a world of social equality and ecological harmony.
 The goal of socialism is a planned, social economy in which the cultural, spiritual and material wealth of society is shared in common and humans live within the planetary boundaries of Earth.